danbev/learning-ai/notes/ggml-gallocr-reserve.md

     struct tensor_alloc leaf;
 }
 ```
-Now, we can see that this struct alos stores a buffer id and an offset, just
+Now, we can see that this struct also stores a buffer id and an offset, just
 like the `hash_node` struct did and this had me confused for a while.
 But notice
 that we have the addition of the `size_max` field which represents the size
 allocated for the tensor.